-- For Displacement enter a value or expression for $u{\rm p}$ . - For Velocity enter a value or expression for $v{\rm p}$ .
+- For Displacement enter a value or expression for $u{\rm p}$ . - For Velocity enter a value or expression for $v_n$ .

 Select an Activation condition - Always active or Conditionally active.
-For Conditionally active enter a Deactivation indicator expression $i{up}$ .
+For Conditionally active enter a Deactivation indicator expression $i{110}$ .
 For the joints having more than one degree of freedom (Cylindrical Joint, Screw Joint, Planar Joint, Slot Joint, and Reduced Slot Joint), Never active is also an option.